19hours/sg-statutes/Acts/Civil Defence Act.md

 (2) Where a disciplinary officer is of the opinion that the accused should be reduced in rank in addition to or in lieu of any punishment which may be awarded by him he may refer the charge and the record of the proceedings to the Commissioner with a recommendation that the accused be reduced in rank and the Commissioner may, at his discretion, reduce the rank of the accused in addition to or in substitution for the punishment imposed by the disciplinary officer.

-(3) In addition to any of the punishments referred to in subsection (1), a disciplinary officer may order an officer or serviceman found guilty of any offence under this Act to pay compensation, not exceeding $100, to any person who suffered damage or loss occasioned by the commission of the service offence.
+(3) In addition to any of the punishments referred to in subsection (1), a disciplinary officer may order an officer or serviceman found guilty of any offence under this Act to pay compensation, not exceeding $300, to any person who suffered bodily injury, damage or loss occasioned by the commission of the service offence.

 [32/2010 wef 01/02/2011]